How to Superimpose/Overlay Pictures for Creative Photo Projects

 How to Superimpose Photos on iPhone

-Unfortunately, the iPhone’s native camera app doesn’t allow photo overlaying, but a number of third party apps do let you superimpose quickly and easily.
+Unfortunately, the iPhone’s native camera app doesn’t allow photo overlaying, but a number of third party apps do let you change a photo background or superimpose new images quickly and easily.

 We’ll give you an overview of three great options below.